-$$n_0 \ge \left( v \middle/ \log \left[ \frac{\exp(u) - \epsilon \{1 + \exp(u)\}}{\exp(u) + \epsilon \{1 + \exp(u)\} \exp(u)} \right] \right)^2.$$ (9)
+$$n_0 \ge \left( v/log \left( \frac{\exp(u) - \epsilon(1 + \exp(u))}{\exp(u) + \epsilon(1 + \exp(u))\exp(u)} \right) \right)^2.$$ (9)

 Since the prior distribution on $\theta$ was uniform, the prior coverage probability of the interval of width w = 0.1 is also 0.1.
-Using the data from Fig. 1, the estimated coefficients were u = 1.799 and v = -15.303, so the upper limit of the average coverage probability is approximately
+Using the data from Figure 1, the estimated coefficients were u = 1.799 and v = -15.303, so that the upper limit of the average coverage probability is approximately

-$$\exp(1.799)/\{1 + \exp(1.799)\} + 0.1 = 0.958$$
+$$\exp(1.799)/(1 + \exp(1.799)) + 0.1 = 0.958.$$

-From inequality (9), the sample size that is needed for the posterior average coverage probability to be within $\epsilon = 0.008$ of this upper limit, i.e. to reach an average coverage of 0.950, is 56506.
-We also calculated the posterior average coverage probability predicted by the model for n = 3000, 4000, 5000.
-These values were 0.920, 0.926 and 0.930 respectively, whereas the corresponding values given by the Monte Carlo approximation were 0.920, 0.920 and 0.921 respectively.
-Therefore, the model still seems to predict reasonably well, even far outside the range of the data from which it was estimated.
+From (9), the sample size needed for the posterior average coverage probability to be within $\epsilon = 0.008$ of this upper limit, that is, to reach an average coverage of 0.950, is 56506.
+We also calculated the posterior average coverage probability predicted by the model for n = 3000, 4000, and 5000.
+These values were 0.920, 0.926, 0.930 respectively, while the corresponding values given by the Monte Carlo approximation were 0.920, 0.920, and 0.921, respectively.
+Therefore, the model still seems to predict reasonably well, even far outside of the range of the data from which it was estimated.

 The main difference between the two sets of prior distributions is the lower limit of the specificity of the test.
-With data on only 22 subjects, the choice of the 'non-informative' prior distribution plays a large role.
-Of course, we cannot be certain of the accuracy of the upper limit of 0.958 given by the logistic regression model, but it is clear that if the second set of prior densities is used a very large sample size is needed to achieve the accuracy desired.
+With data on only 22 subjects, the choice of "noninformative" prior distribution plays a large role.
+Of course, one cannot be certain of the accuracy of the upper limit of 0.958 given by the logistic regression model, but it is clear that if the second set of prior densities are used, a very large sample size is needed to achieve the desired accuracy.
 In the end, a sample size near n = 580 subjects was selected, but a main conclusion was that it will be very worthwhile to gather more data on the properties of the test.
-For example, if twice as much prior data had been collected on the test properties, then, assuming that the same proportions were observed, $S \sim beta(130.1, 6.1)$ and $C \sim beta(44.1, 0.1)$ prior densities could have been used, leading to a sample size of only 385.
-If twice the prior information is combined with uniform prior distributions ( $S \sim beta(131, 7)$ , $C \sim beta(45, 1)$ and $\theta \sim beta(1, 1)$ ), the sample size is 605, a substantial reduction from 56506 obtained earlier.
+For example, if twice as much prior data had been collected on the test properties, then assuming the same proportions were observed, $S \sim Beta(130.1, 6.1)$ and $C \sim (44.1, 0.1)$ prior densities could have been used, leading to a sample size of only 385.
+If twice the prior information is combined with uniform prior distributions ( $S \sim Beta(131, 7), C \sim (45, 1)$ and $\theta \sim Beta(1, 1)$ ), the sample size is 605, a substantial reduction from 56506 obtained earlier.
 Prior knowledge about the prevalence, when available, can also be useful.
-For example, if the prevalence is known a priori to be between 10% and 50%, so that a beta(6, 14) prior density on $\theta$ is appropriate, then the sample size further reduces to 348 from 385.
+For example, if the prevalence is known a priori to be between 10% and 50%, so that a Beta(6, 14) prior density on $\theta$ is appropriate, then the sample size further reduces to 348 from 385.

-4. Discussion
+4 Discussion

 Estimating a binomial parameter is the aim of many studies.
 When no misclassification is possible, standard binomial formulae can be used to determine the sample size required to estimate the parameter to any desired accuracy.
-Unfortunately, misclassification often occurs, and in general one does not know the exact magnitude of the errors so simple formulae like equation (3) cannot be applied.
-In this case, a Bayesian approach can be used to determine the sample size requirements.
-In particular, we have shown that it is important when planning a study to estimate the magnitude of misclassification errors as accurately as possible, since the sample size estimates are highly sensitive to uncertainty about their values.

-In many cases, it may not be possible to estimate a parameter to the accuracy desired with the information that is currently available, when all uncertainty is fully accounted for.
+Unfortunately, misclassification often occurs, and in general, one does not know the exact magnitude of the errors so that simple formulae like (3) cannot be applied.
+In this case, a Bayesian approach can be used to determine sample size requirements.
+In particular, we show that it is important when planning a study to estimate the magnitude of misclassification errors as accurately as possible, since the sample size estimates are highly sensitive to uncertainty about their values.
+In many cases, it may not be possible to estimate a parameter to the desired accuracy with the information currently available, when all uncertainty is fully accounted for.
 Copas (1988) investigated misclassification errors in binary regression models.